PD19/100-days-of-code/log.md

 **Today's Progress**: I re-visited my account at Code.org and worked through the programming courses.

 **Thoughts** The Star Wars twist on Hour of Code is interesting, and I like the progressively challenging courses that they offer.
+I cobbled a game together too.

-**Link to work** [Code.org] (https://studio.code.org/, https://studio.code.org/c/326749003)
+**Link to work** [Code.org] (https://studio.code.org/) [Star Wars Game] (https://studio.code.org/c/326749003)

 ### Day 15, January 21, 2017